My Cancer Story

 Now 2018 – I have just two more routine check ups to go and then I will be discharged for good, I cannot wait for that day.

-Meanwhile I am sharing what I learned on this journey and particularly my experience with hair loss and wig trickery here on my blog and in person offering my help through my mobile wig project Zoe Vivo.
+Meanwhile I am sharing what I learned on his journey and particularly my experience with hair loss and wig trickery here on my blog and instagram offering help and advice to those who need it.

 I hope it helps or inspires.
 Thank you so much for reading. x